-Note: This small undrafted area is not a problem using carbon fiber, but it would cause problems for other materials.
+- Note: This small undrafted area is not a problem using carbon fiber, but it would cause problems for other materials.

-6 Display off.
-Click View, Display, Draft Analysis 3.
+- 6 Display off.
+Click Draft Analysis 🔊.

-7 Undercut Analysis.
+- 7 Undercut Analysis.

-Click View, Display, Undercut Analysis and select the Right plane.
+Click Undercut Analysis and select the Right plane.
 Click X. This confirms that the mold should be created in two pieces.

-8 Split line.

-Click Insert, Curve, Split Line and click Intersection.
+Split line.
+Click Split Line a and click Intersection.
 Select Right plane and the faces that intersect that plane.
-Click .
+Click ✓.